Hemavathy-H/MyFirstQuizApp/README.md

 # MyFirstQuizApp

+Learning FLutter for past 10 days through Udemy, as a part of course they provides an opportunity to creat real time applications.

 Created Flutter Application with above dart files. the following are the steps involved to run the app seamlessly.

 step 1: create Flutter App with *flutter create app_name*